martin-langhoff/whisper-foiling-catamaran/index.md

 * Painted the ends of the two screws in the forestay adjuster, inside the thread, with a permanent marker.
 When easing, this gives you fair warning before your run out of screw... we also tie it up before easing.
 * _Why does the manual say: first set the mast rake, and *then* set the tension with the under-the-trampoline rig?
 How can one get decent tension pulling with bare hands?_
 * Good discussino on fitting stuff to a carbon mast / rig - http://forums.sailinganarchy.com/index.php?showtopic=91747 - screws, rivets, epoxy...
+* Running a ropes / lines through very tight holes/fittings http://www.kiteforum.com/viewtopic.php?t=2391516

 ### Foils

 * White Formula ships the bungees in the foils untied so they don't stretch.
 You must pull them a bit tight and make a knot.
-* _How do you assess / set the trim for ride height with the foils inserted???
-Two scenarios:_
-  * foils pulled up (ie: with the boat out of the water)
+* How do you assess / set the trim for ride height with the foils inserted, and pulled up, boat out of the water?
-  * with the foils fully down (ie: when stopped, in the water)
+  * Folks at WhiteFormula say the "3mm" measurement should be made between the control surface and the foil, at the outermost point of the control surface, should be a 3mm gap with the control surface pointing up.

 ### Rudders